-The legal drama surrounding Sandra Grazzini-Rucki in family court created a cult-like group of followers who were drawn to Grazzini-Rucki’s case because many were also involved with their own disputes in family court.
+The legal drama surrounding Sandra Grazzini-Rucki in family court created a cult-like group of followers who were drawn to Grazzini-Rucki’s case because many were also involved in their own disputes in family court.

 Her followers knew little about the true facts involving Grazzini-Rucki’s lawless behavior in court and her unwillingness to follow court orders.

 Over the last 6 years, Grazzini-Rucki and her supporters have used social media, blogs, and online forums to promote their distorted view of the facts involving Grazzini-Rucki’s family and criminal court proceedings.

 The vast majority of Grazzini-Rucki’s online supporters have never attended a court hearing involving Grazzini-Rucki.

 As Grazzini-Rucki’s record of documented lies continues to build, her statements and accusations have become more outrageous and untruthful.

 This page of Missing in Minnesota will provide verifiable facts and primary source documents to refute false statements and fabricated incidents created by Grazzini-Rucki and her supporters.

 Grazzini-Rucki and her supporters have a problem with the truth

 The owner of a blog which posted extensively about Grazzini-Rucki’s family court case shut down the blog last year after being notified they were facing potential civil litigation for “defamation, false imprisonment, infliction of emotional distress, negligence, tortious interference, and other serious wrongdoing that could lead to litigation seeking substantial damages…”

 In an interview last year, the owner of the blog admitted they published posts about Grazzini-Rucki’s case written by another person without independently verifying the accuracy of the posts.